 2) Inform yourself about the culture of the country before you go

-You don’t need to do tonnes of research but an overview will help.
-Knowing in Russia that people save their smiles for people they know and only open up once you get to know them meant I wasn’t deterred if people came across cold when first meeting them.
-Learning that Germans are more direct than we are in England meant I wasn’t as offended when people quickly pointed out my mistakes at work.
-Having an overview of the culture may not prevent culture shock (adapting to a new culture is always hard) but it will definitely make your experience easier!
+You don’t need to do lots of research but an overview will help.
+For example, knowing that people in Russia often save their smiles for close friends meant I wasn’t deterred if people came across cold when first meeting them.
+Learning that Germans are more direct than we are in England also meant I wasn’t as offended when people quickly pointed out my mistakes at work!
+Having an overview of the culture may not prevent culture shock (adapting to a new culture is always hard) but it should hopefully make your experience easier.

 3) Try new things

 Whether it’s food or social events, you will have many opportunities to try new things so don’t be afraid to say yes.
-Don’t wear yourself out or put too much pressure on yourself to do everything but remember that this is a once in a lifetime experience and you may never do something like this again, so go for it as much as you can!
+Don’t wear yourself out or put too much pressure on yourself to do everything but remember that this might be a once in a lifetime experience.
+Go for it as much as you can!

 4) Settling in takes time

-You may experience a range of emotions such as extreme homesickness, isolation, self-critique; especially if you’re the only foreigner in your environment.
-A lot of people I’ve spoken to who have been immersed in another culture have said that they needed roughly 4 to 5 months to really settle in.
-Walking in and expecting to feel at home in a week is not very realistic.
+You may experience a range of emotions such as homesickness, isolation, self-critique; especially if you’re the only foreigner in your environment.
+A lot of people I’ve spoken to who have been immersed in another culture have said they needed roughly 4 to 5 months to really settle in.
+It’s different for everyone but expecting to feel at home in a week might not be realistic.
+Be patient with yourself.

 5) Seek familiarity

 It’s great to immerse yourself in the foreign culture but a break now and again is good!
 If you’re immersed in a different language, try and find some international cafes or groups to connect with people from your home country.
-This will make you feel way more at home.
+This can make you feel more at home.